* This page is for Consumers *

-Drugs used to treat human immunodeficiency virus (HIV) infection or AIDS may interact with drugs frequently taken by international travelers to prevent malaria (see Malaria) and traveler's diarrhea (see Traveler's Diarrhea).
+Drugs used to treat human immunodeficiency virus (HIV) infection or AIDS may interact with drugs frequently taken by international travelers to prevent malaria (see Problems at the Destination : Malaria) and traveler’s diarrhea (see Problems at the Destination : Traveler’s Diarrhea).
 So affected travelers should discuss the risk of such interactions with their doctors and pharmacist.

 People with a colostomy should wear a large bag or bring extra supplies because fecal output may increase with expansion of intestinal gas during flight.
 Because gas expands in flight, water should be substituted for air in devices secured by air-filled cuffs or balloons, such as feeding tubes and urinary catheters.